Xceptance/xlt-documentation/content/en/xlt/load-testing/Manual/570-scorecard.md

 ### Selectors

-It is often helpful to define a set of reusable expressions to query the test result document.
-These are selectors, which are defined as follows:
+It is often helpful to define a set of reusable expressions to query the test report's XML document.
+This is what the `selectors` property is used for:

 ```javascript
 {